Policies Targeting Existing Buildings

 Phoenix’s low income housing rehabilitation program provides a loan covering 75% of home improvements costs, which includes home energy efficiency upgrades, at 0% interest.

-Additionally, the $100,000 Sustainable Home Design Competition challenges architects to design a home that uses 80% less energy without rooftop solar systems and costs the same as standard construction.
+Additionally, the $100,000 Sustainable Home Design Competition challenged architects to design a home that uses 80% less energy without rooftop solar systems and costs the same as standard construction.
 The winning design can be downloaded free online.

 Voluntary programs